-Articles in the Paramhansa Yogananda Category
+Articles on Paramhansa Yogananda

 Passive people do not put forth the continued, focused effort necessary for spiritual or material success.
 The chill of inertia, the failure to make an ongoing effort to progress, is the greatest barrier to success and happiness in life.